 - Transfer to a bus to reach your hotel

-This is why T-money is considered the easiest option.
+No separate tickets, no complicated setup, and no language barrier.
+This is why T-money is considered the easiest option for most first-time visitors.

 If you're planning where to go next, explore local neighborhoods like Seochon, trendy areas such as Seongsu, or traditional markets like Namdaemun Market.